allynee/Unity-Agent/README.md

     **Example 1:**
     - User command: “Put a button on the table”
-    - Expected agent action: The agent manifests a button in the virtual space.
+    - Expected agent action: Manifests a button in the virtual space.
 ![Figure 1: The agent’s response to the command “Put a button on the table”.](/assets/example1.png)

     **Example 2:**
     - User command: “When I press the button, make the table white”
-    - Expected agent action: The table's color changes in real-time upon button press in the virtual space.
+    - Expected agent action: Modifies the table's properties such that its color changes in real-time upon pressing the button.
 ![Figure 2: Dynamic modification of virtual elements - making the table white upon pressing the button.](/assets/example2.png)

 - The task faces challenges such as the acquisition of well-curated data due to the specialized and diverse nature of ubicomp spaces.